fpclass/website/README.md

 # CS141 Website

 This repository contains the HTML sources for the CS141 Sitebuilder website.
-All commits to the `master` branch are automatically uploaded to Sitebuilder using [`sitebuilder-util`](https://github.com/mbg/sitebuilder-util) using GitHub Actions.
+All commits to the `master` branch are automatically uploaded to Sitebuilder using [`sitebuilder-util`](https://github.com/mbg/sitebuilder-util) running on GitHub Actions.

 ## Contributing